TPE-TIGER/AIG301-501-Technical-Document/documents/Enforce Security Settings on ThingsPro Edge.md

 ### Purpose

-This document lists out the recommended actions to be taken in ThingsPro Edge before deplyments, to secure IIoT gateways in the field.
+This document lists out the recommended actions to be taken in ThingsPro Edge before deployments, to secure IIoT gateways in the field.

 ---